 Are you or other individuals in the crew traveling with a pet dog?
 While many rentals permit household pets, guidelines and fees vary per property.
 Type of animal, size and dog breeds could be limited.
 Read your agreement very carefully!
 Additional charges may apply when pets are added.
 Ask questions *prior to* you reserve!

 Once the place, travel dates and attendees are decided, search multiple sources for the best vacation rental selection.
 Together with Homeaway, VRBO and Tripadvisor, we recommend searching Google for "Morehead City local rentals" for local rental home management companies.
 Local rental home management companies pride themselves on a first-class rental experience.

 Negotiate the Price

-Although not true for all properties, many rental owners and property managers will negotiate rates.
-If they are unwilling to budge on a highly-desirable trip, try asking for an additional night.
-The off-season offers your best chance to make a deal for a reduced rate.
+While not true for all properties, many owners and property managers will negotiate rates.
+If they are unwilling to budge on a peak-season stay, try getting an extra night.
+Off-peak weeks will be negotiable more often than peak-season..

 - Internet Connectivity

 - Phone service

 - Trash Pickup (and which day?)

 In addition to the standard rate, vacationers will have to pay state taxes when booking "Ocean View!
 2nd Row! walk to beach, shops, restaurants, waterpark, gocarts!", as well as various other additional fees which might be required based upon their circumstances, including a pet fee, earlier check-in or late check-out fee, or a pool heating fee for private swimming pool usage during the autumn or spring months.